Mount Defiance

 Nearing the summit, the trail departs the relentlessly steep eastern ridge and traverses the massive meadow on the mountain’s southern flank, providing welcome relief before it resumes its ascent up the western spine.

 Mt.
 Rainier rides the southern horizon beyond the meadow’s floral fringe.
-Mount Defiance Trail, July 02, 2016.
+Mount Defiance Trail, Washington.

 From the cloud-rooved summit, the altitude achieved is proven by the view back down upon the thumbprints of the now faraway lakes passed along the way: Lake Kulla Kulla, Little Mason Lake, and Mason Lake.

 Snowy peaks crowd the view northward from Mount Defiance.
-Mount Defiance Trail, October 05, 2013.
+Mount Defiance Trail, Washington.

 A sunburst spotlights the South Fork Snoqualmie River Valley below the lower western ridge of Mount Defiance.
 The prominent point at the far end of the ridge that slopes west of Mount Defiance is Putrid Pete’s Peak, reportedly named in honor of Pete Schoening, a local mountaineer famous for quick action that saved five fellow climbers from certain death on K2 in 1953.